-App developers also have the option to monetize their inventory via ad tags which are simple blocks of code implemented only in the very placement where an ad should be shown — or through APIs that serve as a one-to-one communication link with an ad platform to retrieve specific ads.
+App developers also have the option to monetize their inventory via ad tags — simple blocks of code implemented only in the very placement where an ad should be shown — or through APIs that serve as a one-to-one communication link with an ad platform to retrieve specific ads.

-When it comes to deciding which monetization solution should be implemented, developers often need to decide whether an ad tag, API or an SDK integration is the favored choice.
+When it comes to deciding which monetization solution to implement, developers often need to decide whether an ad tag, API, or an SDK integration is the favored choice.

 1. No Heavy Lifting Necessary